-But how can you start reducing the CO2 emissions you’re responsible for?
-In this article, we will break down everything you need to know so that you can start reducing your carbon footprint and make a difference in combating climate change in Montana.
+How can you start reducing the CO2 emissions you’re responsible for?
+Keep reading as we go over everything you need to know to start reducing your carbon footprint and make a difference in combating climate change in Montana.

 What is a Carbon Footprint?

 The phrase “carbon footprint” may sound strange, but it’s a concept anyone can understand.